Analytics206/arxiv_pipeline/docs/dev_notes.md

 ### Web UI Improvements
 - Add home page with navigation to graph(neo4j), search pages, mongodb, similarity search(qdrant)
-- Add pipeline status page connected to
+- Add pipeline status page connected to mongodb tracking collection `vector_processed_pdfs`
 - Add a search bar to the web UI to search for papers by title, author, or category, and load pdf
 - Add a paper details page to the web UI to view paper metadata and vector embeddings
 - Add a paper comparison page to the web UI to compare paper metadata and vector embeddings